jon-cook1/BlackJack/README.md

 ### Modes

-The game can be launched in various modes:
+The game can be launched in various modes, see the source code in `main.py` to adjust:

 - **Interactive Mode**: Play with hints and make decisions on each hand.
 - **Gambling Odds Mode**: The game plays automatically to gather data on gambling odds.
 This mode does not require user interaction and will present statistics after running.